 More about EDvestinU

-EDvestinU is the private student lending branch of the New Hampshire Higher Education Loan Corporation (NHHELOC), a nonprofit that generates funds for college students across the US.
+EDvestinU is the private student lending branch of the New Hampshire Higher Education Loan Corporation (NHHELCO), a nonprofit that generates funds for college students across the US.

-The NHHELOC network also includes student loan servicer Granite State Management & Resources, student loan backer the New Hampshire Higher Education Assistance Foundation (NHHEAF) Network, student loan underwriting system CampusDoor, and Center for College Planning, a nonprofit that helps students and families throughout the college application and financial process.
+The NHHELCO network also includes student loan servicer Granite State Management & Resources, student loan backer the New Hampshire Higher Education Assistance Foundation (NHHEAF) Network and Center for College Planning, a nonprofit that helps students and families throughout the college application and financial process.

 EDvestinU student loan refinancing can take a while, but its nonprofit rates could help you save in the long-run.
 Since the application is more involved than some others, you’ll likely have to reach out to customer service at least once with questions.